Order Reduction of Exponential Runge--Kutta Methods: Non-Commuting Operators: Convergence results for exponential Runge--Kutta methods

-The numerical investigations to confirm this are provided, as illustrated in Figure \ref{fig7e}.
-It is beyond the scope of this paper to re-examine all the estimates here in this norm, rather than just give an example where the bound can be sharper. \end{remark} \begin{lem} Let $\zeta>0$ be any fixed small number.~Then $ A^{-1}BA^\beta $ is bounded for $\beta = -\zeta$ in $L^1(\Omega)$, for $\beta = \frac{1}{4}-\zeta$ in $L^2(\Omega)$, and for $\beta = \frac{1}{2}-\zeta$ in $L^{\infty}(\Omega)$. \end{lem} \begin{proof} We express the partial sum of the Fourier series of any function $f$ (possibly with an odd extension) as \eqref{eq22}
+Similarly, we also obtain a convergence rate of \( \frac{11}{4}^- \) for IV.
+As a result, we would expect to achieve an improved order of two and three-quarters.
+The numerical investigations to confirm this are provided, as illustrated in Figure \ref{fig8}.
+It is beyond the scope of this paper to re-examine all the estimates here in this norm, rather than just give an example where the bound can be sharper. \end{remark} \begin{lem} Let \(\zeta > 0\) be a fixed small number, and let \(\Omega\) be a bounded domain in \(\mathbb{R}^N\), where \(N\) denotes the dimension.
+Suppose that \( A \) is a second-order differential operator with homogeneous Dirichlet boundary conditions, and \( B \) is a first-order differential operator.
+Then $ A^{-1}BA^\beta $ is bounded for $\beta = -\zeta$ in $L^1(\Omega)$, $L^{\infty}(\Omega)$, and for $\beta = \frac{1}{4}-\zeta$ in $L^2(\Omega)$. \end{lem} \begin{proof} First, we note that, based on the assumptions regarding the operators \( A \) and \( B \) in this lemma, they do not commute.
+Without loss of generality, we express the partial sum of the Fourier series of any function $f$ (possibly with an odd extension) as \eqref{eq22}